-Now we make the bath bombs.
-Using a spoon, fill your mold to form the bomb.
+Now we make the bombs.
+Using a spoon, fill your mold.
+Pack well with your fingers.
 Once filled, close them gently and press with all your strength.

 Wait a few minutes before releasing the pressure.
 Carefully remove the mold from above.
 And let them dry a few hours before moving on to the next one.

-In contact with water, you observe tons of bubbles that invade your bath.
-What is going on?
-It’s a chemical reaction that takes place around you.
-On contact with water, baking soda, and citric acid dissolve.
-In solution, these two reagents meet and react with each other.
+When the water comes into contact with them, you see tons of bubbles invade your bath.
+It’s an effervescence.
+What’s going on?
+It’s a chemical reaction happening around you.
+When they come into contact with water, baking soda and citric acid become soluble.
+In solution, these two salts meet and react with each other.

-Like vinegar, citric acid is what is called an acid.
-While baking soda is a base.
+Like vinegar, citric acid is what we call an acid.
+Baking soda is a base.
 When these two compounds react, they form, among other things, water and carbon dioxide.
-The bubbles you observe are carbon dioxide which escapes into your bath as your bath bomb dissolves.
+The bubbles you see are made of carbon dioxide.
+This is what escapes as your bath bomb dissolves.

-It is the same chemical reaction that you observe in the experiment on volcanoes.
+This is the same chemical reaction you see in the volcano experiment.